This page describes a simple model and notation for distributed algorithms. Other models are introduced later.

 variables of the agent and the initial messages (if any) in

-the agent's output channels, and the receive
+the agent's output channels, and the receive function.

-The block of statements before the receive
+The block of statements before the receive function

 initialize the agent.

-In this example, the agent total
+In this example, the agent total has a single

-which has value 0 initially.
+variable sum which has value 0 initially.

-Initially, the output channel of total
+Initially, the output channel of total is empty

 total

-by the contents of the message.
+increments sum by the contents of the message.

-receives a message from an agent other than
+If total receives a message from an agent other than

 contents of the message, and if the resulting value of

-is negative then sum
+sum is negative then sum is set to 0.

-sends the
+total sends the

-resulting value of sum
+resulting value of sum to agent X.

 Example of pos

-This is an example of agent pos
+This is an example of agent pos.

-has variables my_data
+pos has variables my_data and n

-which are initially [3, 5]
+which are initially [3, 5] and 0,

 respectively.